The Future of Print Finishing Markets to 2023

 Almost all printed material has to be finished and converted into a saleable item.
 In 2018, post-press equipment is increasingly sophisticated with computer control driving servomotors to automate set-ups.
 There are in-line integrated single-pass solutions, near-line where finishing is close to the printing machine and the finishing is controlled by the same software, or completely separate off-line solutions.

-According to the new Smithers Pira study, in 2018 the global market for new post-press equipment is $4.87 billion.
+According to the Smithers study, in 2018 the global market for new post-press equipment is $4.87 billion.
 This is a little down from $5.10 billion 2013 – a reflection of the general slowdown in demand for printed products – the market will rebound slightly across the next five years to reach to $4.90 billion in 2023.

 This period will see a further decline in demand for finishing platforms in several traditional segments.
 Mailing equipment and systems is forecast to see the biggest decline, falling by nearly 40% across 2013-2023; sales of post-print equipment for commercial application will fall by 22.2% over the same 10 years.